 After closure the derelict platform was left for some years.
 The trackbed was cleared to carry the 1971 Loch Lomond Water Supply Scheme pipeline.
 The trackbed through the station site, and west to Dumgoyach where it meets the West Highland Way, is now a footpath.
 A low brick built hut (west part of site) and part of a timber loading bank (east) remain.

-Very little existed at Blanefield before the station, except the Blanefield Printworks which probably led to the station's construction despite the proximity of another station at Strathblane.
+Very little existed at Blanefield before the station just a few houses, except for the substancial Blanefield Print Works which probably led to the station^s construction despite the proximity of another station at Strathblane.
 Between the two was the settlement of Netherton.

-There was a bottle dump to the north of the station, sandwiched between the railway, Blane Water and road.
+There was a bottle dump to the north of the station, sandwiched between the railway, former filter beds, Blane Water and road.

 Dunglass Quarry Siding

 |Location names in dark blue are on the same original line.|

 Opened for passengers.
 Stations at Lennoxtown [2nd], Campsie Glen, Strathblane, Blanefield and Killearn [1st].

 Blanefield station^s headshunt is extended east and sidings laid into the Blanefield Print Works to the north.